 You will often want to average over observations in your dataset.
 The

-there are also the popular group_by
+there are also the popular group_by and

-functions provided by the dplyr
+summarize functions provided by the dplyr

 library.